Self-avoiding walks and polygons on hyperbolic graphs

-\begin{theorem} For any $\mathcal{H}(3,k)$, $\mu_p$ is bounded from above by \end{theorem} \begin{proof} Let $P$ be a SAP of $\mathcal{H}(3,k)$ containing $o$.
-Consider the dual graph $M$ of the set of polygons sharing at least one vertex with $P$ and lying in the bounded region of the complement of $P$.
-Let also $B$ denote the dual graph of the set of polygons sharing at least one vertex with $P$ and lying in the unbounded region of the complement of $P$.
-Notice that $M$ is a connected graph since $P$ is connected.
-Moreover, every polygon sharing at least one vertex with $P$ shares a common edge with $P$ because otherwise the common vertex has degree at least $4$.
-This implies that every vertex of $M$ is incident to some vertex of $B$.
-Hence the pair $(M,B)$ is a \pint\ in $\mathcal{H}(k,3)$, which also surrounds the dual face of $o$, and is incident to it.
+\begin{theorem} For any $\pazocal{H}(3,k)$, $\mu_p$ is bounded from above by \end{theorem} \begin{proof} Let $P$ be a SAP of $\pazocal{H}(3,k)$ containing $o$.
+Consider the internal faces of $P$ that are incident with $P$.
+We let $M$ be the set of vertices of $\pazocal{H}(3,k)^*$ that are dual to these faces.
+Consider now the external faces of $P$ that are incident with $P$.
+We let $B$ be the set of vertices of $\pazocal{H}(3,k)^*$ that are dual to the latter faces.

+Let us make a few observations.
+First, $M$ spans a connected graph since $P$ is connected.
+Moreover, every face sharing at least one vertex with $P$ shares a common edge with $P$ because, otherwise, the common vertex has degree at least $4$, which is absurd.
+This implies that every vertex of $B$ is adjacent with some vertex of $M$.
+Hence the pair $(M,B)$ is an \pint\ in $\pazocal{H}(3,k)^*$.
+Notice also that \labtequ{dual face}{ the subgraph of $\pazocal{H}(3,k)^*$ spanned by $B$ contains a SAP such that the dual face of $o$ lies in the region bounded by this SAP and is incident with it.}